 A thesis is written under the direction of a thesis committee appointed in a manner specified by the department or school.
 All thesis committees require a minimum of two people, a chair from the student's department/school and at least one other committee member.
 In all cases, the chair and majority of committee members should come from the student's department/school and have full graduate faculty status.
-An associate member may cochair a thesis with a full member.
+Inquire with your department to learn your required number of members.
+An associate member may co-chair a thesis with a full member.
 Proposed committee members who are not members of the Illinois State University Graduate Faculty must be approved by the Director of Graduate Studies.
-See the "Graduate

-Committee Information" section on the "Proposal Approval Form" to indicate the faculty who need approval to serve on the committee.
+See the "Graduate Committee Information" section on the "Proposal Approval Form" to indicate the faculty who need approval to serve on the committee.
 A student must be admitted to a degree program in the Graduate School before a thesis committee can be appointed.